Recommendations

 Why it feels different

 Tell SceneFiend your training background, the room you are walking into, and the kind of material you respond to.
-Every suggestion comes with a clear reason it fits your taste, stretch, and casting lane.
+Every card tells you what surfaced and why — the fit judgment is yours to make.

 Search by playwright, era, pairing, tone, cast shape, or use case.
 Open a piece, send a partner the link, and pull it into your process without writing a single recommendation prompt.